 Since there are many rock songs performed at trysts, parties and shows in the story, video links are embedded to YouTube sites by the actual recording artists.
 It is the music of their generation’s lives.
 Try using YouTube Red to avoid advertisements.
 Videos do get taken down by the artists.
 Please comment on any link that has been blocked so a different version can be installed.

 Another visual component are the sketches embedded in the text, showing the kids in various degrees of teen degeneracy.
 If you wish to skip reading salacious content, these sketches are a clue to skip a section filled with sex, drugs or rock n roll.
 If you wish to skip all three types of debauchery, maybe you should skip the whole blog.

 This is fiction, none of the events described are real.
 The main characters may resemble actual people but their actions are entirely imagined.
-Prominent public people, such as artists, musicians, writers, club owners, athletes, coaches, politicians and religious leaders, are depicted as themselves, with no intent to defame or denigrate.
+Prominent public people, such as artists, musicians, writers, club owners, athletes, coaches, politicians, religious leaders and actual Rock Gods, are depicted as themselves, with no intent to defame or denigrate.
 This is fiction meant to realistically remember a time when hopes were both high and low for a future that is now.
-It is written for the enjoyment of those who read and experience it.
+It is written for the enjoyment of those who read it.
 We could have done better in the 70’s.
 That’s what growing up is about.

 Note: to access the individual chapters, just click on the three horizontal lines in the upper right corner.
 Or, just follow the links at the bottom of each post to go to the next blog: